 · Vehicle load: Hauling heavy loads or towing increases fuel consumption.

-· Weather conditions: Cold weather can reduce MPG due to the engine working harder to warm up.
+· Weather conditions: Cold weather can reduce MPG because the engine works harder to warm up.

 The Impact of EGR Deletion on Horsepower